St. Louis, Missouri

 Dozens of local news articles describe the city’s uninhabitable conditions over and over again in deep detail, and citizens testify that their property is damaged, that their health has worsened, and that their quality of life is unbearable.
 The city is filled with activists who care and are working to change their community, and our partners at the Urban League in Centreville work diligently to distribute water and empower African Americans and others throughout the region in securing economic self-reliance, social equality and civil rights.
 You can learn more about the Urban League at https://www.ulstl.com/.

-The Water Boxes in Centreville were made possible by donations from the Parsons Foundation and John Paul Mitchell Systems
+The Water Boxes in Centreville were made possible by donations from The Bob & Renee Parsons Foundation and John Paul Mitchell Systems.

 Water Box Impact